 - Do not add sugar to the crust.
 I think vanilla wafers and graham crackers are sweet enough all on their own.
 And when you see how much sugar is in the cheesecake, you'll likely agree with me, no extra sugar is needed.

 - Consider using dark chocolate for the ganache.
-I didn’t call this a Reese’s peanut butter cheesecake for a reason.
-It isn’t totally one, it is a dark chocolate peanut butter cheesecake.
+I know Reese's peanut butter cups are made with milk chocolate.
+But using dark chocolate makes this a touch more sophisticated.
 Dark chocolate is richer, less sweet and an excellent slightly bitter contrast to the sweet peanut butter filling.
-You don’t have to trust me, but consider it.
+You don't have to trust me, but consider it.

 For the crust